ioannis-mouratidis/ai-plays-pokemon/setup_guide.md

 - [ ] HTTP API responds to GET requests
 - [ ] Button presses work via API
 - [ ] Memory reading returns valid data
+- [ ] Screenshots can be captured via API
-- [ ] Can navigate to a battle manually
+- [ ] MCP server connects to mGBA-http

-You're ready to build the MCP server!
+You're ready to use the MCP server with your AI assistant!